rferris/ansman/README.md

 - pipx - for installing Ansible

 ## Misc
 This is was written quickly to suit my needs, so it definitely isn't perfect.
-Use at your own peril.
+Bash is not my favourite language, nor my strong suit.
 PRs accepted.